d2718/grel/README.md

 Hitting escape (or backspace when the input line is empty) will put you in _command_ mode (indicated by `Com` in the lower-left-hand corner), where you will eventually be able to control more aspects of the client.
-Right now, all you can do is quit by hitting `q`, or return to input mode with the space bar or return key.
+Right now,

+  * `q` will quit with no leave message.

+  * `PgUp/PgDn` will scroll the chat text up/down one screen.

+  * The up/down arrow keys will scroll the chat text up/down one line.

 You can also type some server-interaction commands from input mode.
 For example,